ezyang/onnx-pytorch/README.md

 ```
 Then, after you have made changes to

-- Python files, the changes are immediatly effective in your installation, you do not need to install again.
+- Python files, the changes are immediately effective in your installation, you do not need to install again.
 - C++ files, you need to do install again to trigger the native extension build.

 # License